Are you looking for a zero knowledge or Mina term that isn't here yet? To let us know, please create an issue or click EDIT THIS PAGE to submit a PR.

 The function that generates a zero knowledge proof from the smart contract logic.

 A component of public key cryptography, public keys can be widely shared with the world and can be thought of as addresses or identifiers for the person who holds the corresponding private key.
+In Mina, public keys start with

 The layer 1 architecture of Mina Protocol is based on recursive composition, which means that each block in the blockchain is a tiny snapshot of the entire state of the network.
 This approach enables Mina to maintain a constant blockchain size of only 22KB regardless of the number of transactions processed.
 With recursion, you can realize composability between zero knowledge proofs to unlock many powerful technical abilities, such as creating high-throughput applications, creating proofs of large computations, and constructing multi-party proofs.